nERD8932/Obsidian/Sessions/Session 1.md

 ![MartinLetter1.png](/Images/MartinLetter1.png)
 We then pan over to the east (also shitty) district of Fayshine, in the mafia casino of the Rubio family.

 We see [[Esther]] and [[Miri]] discussing the disappearance of [[Luciano]].
 They hear of some disturbance in the west side of the city.
-Miri gets paid his gold, and Esther plans on going there herself to find Luciano.
+Miri gets paid their gold, and Esther plans on going there herself to find Luciano.
 Miri ends up tailing Esther on her way there.

 [[Vetri]] hears similar news in the [[Sombus Archaeological Society]] and heads there with [[Oscar Ortez]] after convincing him with a nat-20.